sabelosiba/Intro-To-Python/README.md

   t1.join()
   t2.join()
   ```
-  - start function to start the thread and join function checks to see if the thread has completed execution yet and wait until execution is complete
+  - start function to start the thread and join function checks to see if the thread has completed execution yet and wait until execution is complete.

+## 5. Fundamentals of Files
+  ### Opening, Reading and Writing

+# Python week 3 - Module focus
+- Finding Inspiration for Python projects.
+- Planning your Python Projects
+- Create and implement User stories and Use cases
+- Define and collate project requirements and program architecture
+- Designing a project Graphical User Interface (GUI)
+- Packaging and publishing Python projects
+## 1. Project planning
+## 2. Content Retrieval
+## 3. Digest email
+## 4. Nuilding a GUI
+## 5. Design Iterarion
+## 6. Project Packaging and Distribution

 </details>